bkamapantula/writing/2019/agami-data-summit.md

 "Thanks for creating this, good way to create awareness"

 # Final thoughts
-Public communication is a critical mechanism for the data lords (data analysts, data scientists, consultants, designers etc.) to realize how common folk perceive information.
+Public communication is a critical mechanism for the data folk (data analysts, data scientists, consultants, designers etc.) to realize how common folk perceive information.

 Communicating and thinking through comparative relations (less to more), percentages is hard.
 And it gets complex in a domain where data is not commonly available.